 Transfer Single Articulation Pathways (TSAP) Degree Programs

 Spend two years at Ivy Tech, then transfer to any public Indiana four-year university as a junior

-Your family can save up to $10,000 by completing your first two years at Ivy Tech and then transferring to a four-year college.
+Your family can save upward of $10,000 by completing your first two years at Ivy Tech and then transferring to a four-year college.
 When you enroll in one of the following degree programs, you can earn an associate degree from Ivy Tech and then transfer to any Indiana public four-year institution with automatic junior status:

 Speak with your advisor and the institution you wish to transfer to since not all Ivy Tech programs provide the same transfer opportunities as required courses change over time.
 Admission is not guaranteed just by enrolling in a TSAP program, therefore you will need to be admitted to the institution you intend to transfer to.

 Accelerate your progress towards that four-year degree and position yourself for success.
 Speak to your advisor today!

 By starting at Ivy Tech, you can invest in a quality education without breaking the bank or racking up loans.
 Below are guides to view costs and potential savings at Indiana universities.